Mary Clayton Holt (1924 - 1993)

 Holt-Oram syndrome (1960)

-Autosomal dominant disorder characterized by abnormalities of the upper limbs and shoulder girdle, associated with a congenital heart lesion.
-The typical combination is considered to be a triphalangeal thumb with an ostium secundum atrial septal defect (ASD), however there is a great range in the severity of both the heart and skeletal lesions [aka *Atriodigital dysplasia, Heart-hand syndrome] [OMIM #142900]
+An autosomal dominant disorder characterised by congenital abnormalities of the upper limbs and shoulder girdle, typically associated with structural heart defects.
+The classic presentation is a triphalangeal thumb in conjunction with an ostium secundum atrial septal defect (ASD), though there is wide phenotypic variability in both the cardiac and skeletal manifestations. aka atriodigital dysplasia, heart-hand syndrome, upper limb–cardiovascular syndrome [OMIM #142900]

-Syndrome was first reported in 1960 by Samuel Oram (1913-1991), director of the Cardiac Department at King’s College Hospital, and his assistant Dr Mary Clayton Holt.
-Holt and Oram describe the manifestations of four generations affected by both congenital heart disease and skeletal anomalies.
-They described a triad of atrial septal defect (ASD), cardiac conduction abnormalities and hand malformations.
+1960 – First described by Mary Clayton Holt and Samuel Oram (1913–1991), who reported on four generations of a family affected by both congenital heart disease and skeletal anomalies.
+They defined a triad of atrial septal defect (ASD), cardiac conduction abnormalities, and hand malformations in the original British Heart Journal publication.

 Details are given of a family in which members of four generations were affected by both congenital heart disease and skeletal anomalies.
 In both systems the malformation appeared to be of similar type in all the affected members, the former being an atrial septal defect, often accompanied by bizarre arrhythmia, and the latter affecting mainly the hands…a congenital anomaly of the thumbs which lay in the same plane as the fingers, their terminal phalanges being curved inwards.
 There was also evidence of hypoplasia of the peripheral arteries and veins.
 The inheritance was of Mendelian dominant type.